 In addition to stopping many attacks (such as ransomware, phishing-related exploits, etc.), which need privileges to execute, endpoint privilege management can also deny a malicious attacker from gaining the privileges they need to move laterally and exploit vulnerabilities or acquire sensitive files.

 The leading privilege management solutions also layer on application control capabilities, which further support workforce productivity, while reducing application security risks.
-Application control can enable instant allow or deny decisions for application access or privilege elevation based on whitelisting, blacklisting, and greylisting policies.
+Application control can enable instant allow or deny decisions for application access or privilege elevation based on allow listing, block listing, and grey listing policies.

 Another benefit of these endpoint privilege management solutions is their ability to help reduce the burden on IT help desks.
 For instance, freshly remote employees often need to access new technologies to fulfill their roles or install new devices (such as home printers).
 BeyondTrust’s Endpoint Privilege Management solution eliminates service desk tickets and empowers users with out-of-the-box policies to install and run their own pre-approved applications.